ETL vs ELT: The Real Decision in 2026

 What each pattern actually runs on

-The tool list is the giveaway in interviews.
-Naming the right stack signals you have shipped the pattern, not just read about it.
+Naming the right stack signals you've shipped the pattern, not just read about it.

 Myth vs reality